m-rivera/mootler/README.md

 - `-i`: (Optional) Save a list of inactive users as a csv file called `inactive.csv` by default.
 - `-p` : (Optional) Plot the activity as a histogram by user.

+## Contributing

+Any contributions are welcome!
+Please ensure that your pull requests pass testing and include their own tests for new features.
+We use `pytest`.